ColinLeung-NiloCat/UnityURP-SurfaceShaderSolution/README.md

 # UnityURP-SurfaceShaderSolution
- A simple and flexible "surface shader" solution for Unity URP.
+ A tiny and flexible "surface shader" solution for Unity URP.

 Why writing this?
 -----------------------